We All Kill Time - But Rarely on Purpose

 Even outlining bullet points reduces anxiety.

-Academic stress often comes from ambiguity - not workload.
+Academic stress often arises from ambiguity, not workload.

 Clarify early.
 Relax later.